arnaldpuy/uncertainy_irrigation_modelling/README.md

 #### Generated data

-The ''data'' folder contains the data and files produced in this study.
-The file named ''current'' compiles studies whose water estimates are either historical or current.
+The ``data'' folder contains the data and files produced in this study.
+The file named ``current'' compiles studies whose water estimates are either historical or current.
-The file named ```projected'' includes studies with water-related variables projected into the future.
+The file named ``projected'' includes studies with water-related variables projected into the future.

 * `references_current.xlsx`